Search our Site

 Adults

-FH diagnosis in a patient with a P/LP variant but normal LDL-C levels is unclear.
-Yearly follow-up of the individual is suggested and cascade screening of family members should be initiated.1
+A genetic diagnosis of FH in a person with a P/LP variant but normal LDL-C levels is unclear.
+Yearly follow-up of the individual is suggested, and cascade screening of family members should be initiated.1

 Pharmaceuticals